steveoc64/bsd-vps/README.md

 Next step - lets get the kontrol jail to run etcd and kontrol on bootup, this involves writing some rc files.

+just add the file `kontroller.sh` to /usr/local/etc/rc.d, and chmod a+x it to make sure it runs.

+Test this by restarting the kontrol jail, and check that both etcd and kontrol are running in the background and that log files are accumulating in /root (`etcd.log` and `kontrol.log`)

 ## Split the tasks into new jails

 Back on the host, stop the kontrol jail, and lets clone it to create 2 new jails - one for the microservice, and one for the client